-In 2010, a record number of drug shortages - more than 200 - were reported by the U.S. Food and Drug Administration (FDA), and in the first six months of 2011, there has been more than 150 drugs reported in shortage.
+In 2010, a record number of drug shortages - more than 200 - were reported by the U.S. Food and Drug Administration (FDA), and in the first six months of 2011, there have been more than 150 drugs reported in shortage.
 These shortages occurred across drug classes, including critical drugs used in surgery/anesthesia, emergency care and oncology.

 Hospitals and health systems are deeply concerned about chronic and increasing drug shortages because they have serious consequences for patient safety, quality of care and access to therapies.
 Drug shortages lead to delays in treatment and force the use of alternative drugs with which the provider may not be as familiar.
-Using unfamiliar alternative drugs can result in unintended harm to the patient through errors in dosing and administration and in unexpected side effects.
+Using unfamiliar alternative drugs can result in unintended harm to the patient through errors in dosing and administration, and in unexpected side effects.

 Shortages also are costly to hospitals and health systems in terms of staff time and other resources to manage the shortages and the increased cost of buying alternative drugs "off contract."
-The majority of the 2010 drug shortages were critical sterile injectible drugs, mostly older generic drugs.
+Critical sterile injectible drugs, mostly older generic drugs, accounted for the majority of drug shortages in 2010 and 2011.
 From the hospital perspective, these shortages often came with little or no advance notice from the manufacturers.